Start: May 2018

 Funder: The Commonwealth Fund

-Under Advancing Primary Care Innovation in Medicaid Managed Care, made possible by The Commonwealth Fund, the Center for Health Care Strategies (CHCS) is working with five state Medicaid agencies — in Hawaii, Louisiana, Pennsylvania, Rhode Island, and Washington — that are supporting high-performing primary care systems for vulnerable populations through their Medicaid managed care programs.
-The project is focusing on using states’ managed care purchasing authority to advance primary care models that aim to address one or more of the following four care delivery components:
+Under Advancing Primary Care Innovation in Medicaid Managed Care, made possible by The Commonwealth Fund, the Center for Health Care Strategies (CHCS) works with state Medicaid agencies that are supporting high-performing primary care systems for vulnerable populations through their Medicaid managed care programs.
+The project focuses on using states’ managed care purchasing authority to advance primary care models that aim to address one or more of the following four care delivery components:

 - Addressing social determinants of health;